samc1213/samc1213.github.io/_posts/2019-04-17-rideshare-dataset-getting-started.md

 ogr2ogr -f "GeoJSON" tip_by_census_dropoff.geojson PG:"dbname=rideshare user=rideshare password=rideshare host=localhost port=5432" -sql "SELECT * FROM tip_by_tract t JOIN census_tract c ON c.census_tract_id=t.dropoff_census_tract;"
 ```

 That will write the results of the query to a file called `tip_by_census_dropoff.geojson`.
 All we need to do is map this file.
 Type `pwd` to see what directory you've been working in this whole time.
 I've been in `/root`.
-We can open up a new terminal window, and run `scp root@206.189.194.182:/root/censustracts.geojson .`.
+We can open up a new terminal window on our local machine, and run `scp root@206.189.194.182:/root/tip_by_census_dropoff.geojson .`.
 You'll want to sub in the IP address of your Digital Ocean server for mine.
 This will copy the geojson file to your local machine.
 Then, create a file called `index.html` in the same directory as the geojson file on your local machine.
 It should look something like this

 ```html
  <head>